How To Use

-Currently, we offer over 5,000 pre-built entry signals.
-We include all open, high, low, close combinations over the past 10 bars.
-We have also included most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. We have also included candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, and much more including secondary data signals such as the VIX, VIX Term Structure and Treasury yields and spreads.
+Currently, Build Alpha offers over 7,000 pre-built entry signals.
+Includes all open, high, low, close combinations over the past 10 bars, most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. Build Alpha also includes candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, holidays and much more including secondary data signals such as the VIX, VIX Term Structure and Treasury yields and spreads.

-Build Alpha also allows Inter Market signals.
+Build Alpha allows Inter Market signals.
 That is, you can now create and improve systems for your primary market by taking into account signals generated from a secondary and tertiary market.
 For example, create an S&P500 system that improves when Gold has above average volume and US Bonds are below their 200 day moving average.
 Build Alpha also offers multi-timeframe signals.
 That is, trade the 30 minute chart only when the daily chart confirms.

 Build Alpha also has a custom rule/indicator builder.
 So if you want to test a custom idea or set of rules you can now create and save thousands of custom signals to run through the software in order to find strategies in combination with the pre-built signal choices.

-All 5,000+ pre-built entry signals can also be used as exit signals.
+All 7,000+ pre-built entry signals can also be used as exit signals.
 The input interface allows the user to select different exit criteria to create their desired combination.
 There are over 100,000+ different possible combinations.
-A few of the exit possibilities are maximum holding time, volatility based profit targets and stop losses, profitable closes, highest high over a lookback period and lowest low over a lookback period.
+A few of the exit possibilities are maximum holding time, volatility based profit targets and stop losses, trailing stops, profitable closes, highest high over a lookback period and lowest low over a lookback period.
 Any of the exit specific rules (such as stop loss) can be combined with any/all of the exit signals (RSI or Price Action, e.g.).